TickTeam/guide-tt/ticktick_web_app/how_to_import_tasks_from_other_apps_into_ticktick.md

-###How to import tasks from other apps into TickTick?
+###How to import tasks into TickTick?

-1.Click the avatar on top right cornerE
+1.Click the avatar on top right.

-2.Enter “More” > “Import”.
+2.Click “More” > “Import”.

-Then you can choose different channels to upload files into TickTick.
 TickTick allows you to import tasks from other to-do apps like Astrid, Wunderlist and so on.

 ![](../images/image1.12W.png)